OctopusDeploy/docs/docs/octopus-rest-api/examples/index.md

 ### Go examples

-The Go examples are written using the [Go API Client for Octopus Deploy](https://github.com/OctopusDeploy/go-octopusdeploy) Client.
+The Go examples are written using the [Go API Client for Octopus Deploy](https://github.com/OctopusDeploy/go-octopusdeploy).

 ### Java examples